 3. Students are ultimately in charge of their learning experience

-Through leading relevant and substantial discussions, the teacher draws out the thought process of their students, leading them to discover solutions on their own.
-The students themselves are not confined to a desk the whole class – they are free to talk and move around the classroom to engage in their learning as they test their own conjectures.
+Through leading relevant and substantial discussions, the teacher draws out the thought processes of their students, leading them to discover solutions on their own.
+Students freely move, engage in hands-on learning, and test their ideas, unconfined to their desks during class.

 What you need to know about Bridges in Mathematics – mathlearningcenter.org